 The terminology of coordination disorders has been confused, but in practice dyspraxia and DCD should be regarded as synonymous; DCD is the authors’ preferred term.
 DCD should only be diagnosed once an underlying neurological disorder has been considered and excluded—and in the presence of non‐progressive coordination difficulties arising in early life and falling distinctly outside the age‐related norms using appropriate assessments.

 It is not feasible to involve occupational therapists or physiotherapists in the assessment of all children suspected of having coordination difficulties.
 Occupational therapists are particularly scarce and, in some areas, non‐existent.
 Information from school staff regarding a child’s motor performance, supplemented by a careful examination by the school doctor or other paediatrician, should identify those children with DCD.
 Some of these children will need referral for formal occupational and physiotherapy assessment if there is uncertainty over the diagnosis or for support if their functional impairments are relatively severe.
-The predominantly education‐based programme for addressing the problems of children with dyspraxia in Durham points to an alternative approach to assessment and treatment that eliminates the medical model and enables the child to access resources for success, emphasising the social context of DCD.
+The predominantly education‐based programme for addressing the problems of children with dyspraxia in Durham45 points to an alternative approach to assessment and treatment that eliminates the medical model and enables the child to access resources for success, emphasising the social context of DCD.
 Support from educational and clinical psychology may also prove extremely valuable.

 Children with significant functional impairment should be identified and referred as early as possible.
 Early intervention programmes are far more likely to improve these children’s coordination and motor skills, which are then more likely to be sustained and, as a direct consequence, these young people (and adults) will show improved self‐esteem, socialisation and enjoy more successful and rewarding participation in their community.